 There’s a steady trickle of new people contributing, and you could be one of them.
 We welcome new activists with open arms as the future of the refugee rights campaign.
 You don’t need to know anything about refugees or have any experience of activism.
 Everyone has something valuable to contribute: we need your input to the campaign!

-You can just turn up to a RAC meeting on any Monday night.
+You can just turn up to a RAC meeting.
 But if you’d like more information, or would like someone to meet you at Central station to show you where the meeting is, ring Nick on 0481 339 937.
 We look forward to seeing you!